Lisel Hintz

 School of Advanced International Studies

-Turkey is a culturally vibrant and intellectually puzzling state, from aspects of civil-military relations to ethnic and gender politics to regional (in)security.
-While a traditional Western ally, Turkey is an increasingly erratic actor at home and abroad, most visibly in Syria and Libya.
-Understanding its domestic and foreign policies is vital, and demands innovative forms of analysis that can be communicated to academic audiences, policy communities, and university classrooms.
+Turkey is a highly culturally diverse and intellectually puzzling state, from aspects of civil-military relations to ethnic and gender politics to regional (in)security.
+Understanding its domestic and foreign policies is thus vital for many reasons, and demands innovative forms of analysis that can be communicated to academic audiences, policy communities, and university classrooms.
 With this aim, I speak and write widely on Turkey’s relations in its complex neighborhood as well as with the US and the EU, the Syrian refugee crisis, Kurdish and Alevi issues, and the ruling AKP’s increasingly authoritarian grip on Turkish politics and society.
-My academic work includes publications in British Journal of Middle Eastern Studies, Nationalities Papers, European Journal of International Relations, International Journal of Turkish Studies, Survival, and Project on Middle East Political Science Series.
+My academic work includes publications in Democratization, Security Studies, PS: Political Science and Politics, European Journal of International Relations, British Journal of Middle Eastern Studies, Nationalities Papers, International Journal of Turkish Studies, Survival, and Project on Middle East Political Science Series.
 I also have contributed to Foreign Policy, the Washington Post's Monkey Cage, Boston Globe, War on the Rocks, BBC World News, and other media outlets as well as to government and think-tank panels and publications.

-I am thrilled to work with Johns Hopkins SAIS students in teaching courses on foreign policy decision-making, comparative politics, social movements, and the intersection of politics and pop culture.
+I am thrilled to work with Johns Hopkins SAIS students in teaching courses on foreign policy decision-making, comparative politics, protests and social movements, the politics of pop culture, and Turkey's cultural politics.
 Prior to joining SAIS, I was a postdoctoral fellow at Cornell University in AY 2015-16 and a Visiting Assistant Professor at Barnard College, Columbia University in AY 2016-17.